natenka/pyneng-book-en/docs/source/exercises/17_exercises.rst

 Task 17.3
 ~~~~~~~~~~~~

-Create parse_sh_cdp_neighbors() function that handles the output of show cdp neighbors command.
+Create a function parse_sh_cdp_neighbors that processes the output of
+the show cdp neighbors command.

-Function expects as an argument the output of command as a string (not file name).
-Function should return a dictionary that describes connections between devices.
+The function expects, as an argument, the output of the command
+as a single string (not a filename).
+The function should return a dictionary that describes the connections between devices.

-For example, if such output is given as an argument:
+For example, if the following output was passed as an argument:

 ::